Welcome to Hogarth’s House

 Today you can see the home he lived in, a large collection of his work and learn about the history of the House, its residents and the area.

-Approximately 80 works will be shortlisted by the selection panel for inclusion in a group exhibition at Hogarth’s House, running from 28 July to 6 September 2026.
+The Hogarth Prize will see approximately 80 works shortlisted by the selection panel for inclusion in a group exhibition at Hogarth’s House, running from 28 July to 6 September 2026.

 The Hogarth Prize winner will be announced at the private view in July and will receive a £3,000 prize alongside a solo exhibition at Hogarth’s House.